 - An exercise treadmill

-Bone density facility: A new bone density instrument the Hologic QDR 4500W was purchased in 2000.
+A new bone density instrument the Hologic QDR 4500W was purchased in 2014.
 It is capable of doing bone densitometry, as well as fat distribution analysis in adults, children and infants.
+The QDR 4500W is a multiple detector, fan-beam Dual-energy X-ray Absorptiometry (DXA) bone densitometer.
+Hologic QDR 4500W Instruments allow regional and global measurements of the whole body.
+An advanced application of QDR technology can directly measure fat and skeletal mass and is useful in research and clinical studies

-The BUCTSI scheduling system allows project coordinators to request appointments for participants in studies that use the CTSI General Clinical Research Unit.
+The BUCTSI web based scheduling system allows project coordinators to request appointments for participants in studies that use the General Clinical Research Unit.

-Principal investigators must approve coordinators who enter the system and give them permission for studies that schedule participants.
+After approval of the study, coordinators are given access to the web based scheduling system.
 Coordinators can request appointments beginning one week after the current date.
 Earlier dates must be scheduled directly with a CTSI scheduler or nurse manager by phone.

 Visit the CTSI scheduling system website.
 You will be prompted for your BU Kerberos username and password.

-For more information please contact Lynn Sawyer, Administrative Coordinator, at email@example.com
+For more information please contact Lynn Sawyer, Administrative and Operational manager, at firstname.lastname@example.org.

 Boston, MA 02118